loginom/loginom-help-en-omegat/data/processors/transformation/sorting.md

 To clear the whole list, it is required to press ![](../../images/icons/toolbar-controls/delete-all_default.svg) *Delete all...*.

-> **Note**: characters are compared and sorted according to the local settings of the user whose login is used to start Loginom.
+> **Note**: Сharacters are compared and sorted according to the local settings of the user whose login is used to start Loginom.